cliffyb824/2021-stackoverflow-survey-EDA/README.md

 Usage
 -----

-You can run the code line by line to get the out put.
+You can run the code line by line to get the output.

 Licence